mrustaa/ContainerView/README.md

 ContainerView is designed to add a cool swim from the bottom to the animation with the effect of scale, controlled by the help of a gesture, scrollView also takes control.

-The idea is taken from the application: https://www.apple.com/ios/maps/
+The idea is taken from the application [Apple Maps](https://www.apple.com/ios/maps/)

+Also, ☝️ See the new version `Swift` [ContainerController](https://github.com/mrustaa/ContainerController/)

 ## Preview
 ![image](https://github.com/mrustaa/gif_presentation/blob/master/Assets/1.gif)